suyiinang/website/content/posts/A_Projects/07_ourshinypet/index.markdown

 ![](images/sketch.jpg)

+## 9. References

+Zhou, Y., Leung, Sw., Mizutani, S. et al. (2020) MEPHAS: an interactive graphical user interface for medical and pharmaceutical statistical analysis with R and Shiny. *BMC Bioinformatics 21, 183*. <https://doi.org/10.1186/s12859-020-3494-x>

 # Our application will be live on the 25th April!
 For more details, watch this space - https://ourshinypet.netlify.app/

-## 9. References

-Zhou, Y., Leung, Sw., Mizutani, S. et al. (2020) MEPHAS: an interactive graphical user interface for medical and pharmaceutical statistical analysis with R and Shiny.\* BMC Bioinformatics 21, 183\*. <https://doi.org/10.1186/s12859-020-3494-x>
+Design vector created by [stories](https://www.freepik.com/vectors/design) - www.freepik.com